Medical Plaza South

-By identifying inherited cancer risk through genetic testing, patients and the health care providers can create a plan of care that considers and addresses their risk factors.
+By identifying inherited cancer risk through genetic testing, patients and their healthcare providers can create a care plan that considers and addresses their risk factors.

-Risk for an inherited mutation or hereditary cancer:
+You may be at risk for an inherited mutation or hereditary cancer if you have:

-- Blood relative who has tested positive for a mutation
+- A blood relative who has tested positive for a mutation

 Or if you or any family member has had: